Republic of South Africa travel advisories

 https://www.anzen.mofa.go.jp/od/ryojiMail.html?countryCd=0027

-4. If you are involved in an incident or accident, please report the incident to the police and also inform the Consular Office of Japan in Cape Town of a summary of the incident.
+4. If you are involved in an incident or accident, please report the incident to the police and contact the Consular Office of Japan in Cape Town with a summary of the incident.

 This email is sent from a dedicated email address.